sbaker-dev/blendSubRender/README.md

 # blendSubRender
-Sub processing multiple instances of blender for rending.
+Sub processing multiple instances of blender for rendering.
 When rending the general principle is applying more resources and completely the current frame is faster approach to getting the end result.
 Most of the time this works, but there are a few, additively niece cases, when it can be faster to subprocess an animation.

 For example, lets say you have a 10 seconds shot of 60 frames per second of a room that, apart from a television, is static.
 The television is showing an animated texture, cast as an emission texture which means it can quite effectively